bugtamer/areca-backup/docs/user/tutorial1.md

 ## Creating your first target

-A backup configuration is called "target" in Areca.
-To create your first target, select "My First Backup Group", go to the "Edit" menu, and select the "New Target" item :
+A backup configuration is called "`target`" in Areca.
+To create your first target, select "`My First Backup Group`", go to the "`Edit`" menu, and select the "`New Target`" item :

 ![](./images/new_tg.jpg)